Risk Management

 |

-3. Risks related to accounting-based valuation and estimates
+3. Risks Related to Accounting Valuation and Estimates

 Impairment of non-financial assets

-The risks described herein could significantly impact the UACJ Group’s financial results should they materialize, but not all such risks are listed.
-Other risks unforeseen at the time of preparing this report could also materialize and significantly affect financial results.
-Furthermore, while the Group has established a risk management system and prepared countermeasures for the risks described herein, it might not be able to achieve the intended outcome of the countermeasures in the future.
+The risks described herein could significantly impact the UACJ Group’s operational results and financial position should they materialize, but not all such risks are listed.
+Other risks unforeseen at the time of preparing this report could also materialize and significantly affect the Group’s operational results and financial position.
+Furthermore, while the Group has established the management system and prepared countermeasures for the risks described herein, it might not be able to achieve the intended outcome of those countermeasures in the future.

-Unless otherwise stated, the forward-looking statements herein are based on assumptions as of the end of the Company’s fiscal year.
+Unless otherwise stated, the forward-looking statements herein are based on judgments made as of the end of the fiscal year under review.

 -